 Many of the best things to do in Naples lie underground.
 The Toledo Metro Station on the L1 line of the Naples metro is an architectural wonder that is one of the best things to see in Naples.

-Designed by Spanish architect Oscar Tusquets Blanca, Toledo Metro Station opened in 2012 after many delays and was paid by public funding.
+Designed by Spanish architect Oscar Tusquets Blanca, Toledo Metro Station opened in 2012 after many delays and was paid for by public funding.

 When you head down the escalators you get the impression that you’re descending underwater.
 This is due to the design of the floor and the walls augmented by deft plays of light and the magnificent use of blue mosaic tiles.

 On your way up you see warm and golden tones indicating that you’re rising above the seafloor.
 An oval-shaped opening also alternates between a blue and turquoise glow.
-No wonder Toledo Metro Station is often called the most beautiful metro station in Europe.

 There are also various other interesting artworks like a mosaic that depicts scenes from Neapolitan life.
 We escalated and de-escalated a couple of times to enjoy all the features.